Latin American corridor into the US

 • Aerospace, pharma, and family-controlled groups.
 Embraer, Avianca-adjacent, EMS, Eurofarma, Genomma Lab, plus second-generation Latin American family-controlled industrial groups routing capital and platform-building to US co-investment.

 The Latin American gate covers São Paulo and Mexico City as city-level deep dives.
-Buenos Aires, Bogotá, and Santiago are future Phase 2 city-gate candidates as demand surfaces.
+Buenos Aires, Bogotá, and Santiago are future Phase 2 city-gate candidates as demand pages and sales materials.

 What concentrated regional past-performance costs in America.

-The Brazilian and Mexican fintech vanguard has crossed (Nubank, StoneCo, Mercado Libre, dLocal) and built US-facing positioning that reads cleanly inside US enterprise.
+The Brazilian and Mexican fintech vanguard has crossed (Nubank, StoneCo, Mercado Libre, dLocal) and built US-facing positioning that judges cleanly inside US enterprise.
 The operator pattern for industrials, agri-food, mining-adjacent, and family-controlled groups entering US enterprise procurement directly is structurally less mature.
-Portuguese and Spanish source materials translated into English carry a register that reads as flat, as descriptive rather than commercial, and as past-tense rather than US-forward.
-Pricing in BRL, MXN, ARS, or CLP, ranges, and starting-from figures reads as soft and negotiable.
+Portuguese and Spanish source materials translated into English carry a register that lands as flat, as descriptive rather than commercial, and as past-tense rather than US-forward.
+Pricing in BRL, MXN, ARS, or CLP, ranges, and starting-from figures lands as soft and negotiable.
 American buyers expect firm pricing in dollars and a clean US category anchor before they interpret the price.
-The fix is US-translated past-performance positioning that surfaces the Latin American operations as US-relevant rather than as parallel-and-irrelevant.
+The fix is US-translated past-performance positioning that pages and sales materials the Latin American operations as US-relevant rather than as parallel-and-irrelevant.

 How engagements start